freeall/redis-eventemitter/README.md

 ### port

 Port for the redis server.
-Defaults to 6379.

 ### host

 Host for the redis server.

-Defaults to 127.0.0.1.
+### url

+Url for the redis server.

 ### auth_pass